 Associate Director of Programs

-Alexis Rose is the Associate Director of Programs at the Maureen and Mike Mansfield Foundation, where she manages the flagship Mansfield Fellowship Program, a one-year international exchange and professional development opportunity for U.S. federal employees in Japan.
-Her portfolio also includes the Mansfield-PhRMA Research Scholars Program.
+Nathan Finch is an Associate Director of Programs at the Maureen and Mike Mansfield Foundation, where he manages the flagship Mansfield Fellowship Program, a two-year international exchange and professional development opportunity for U.S. federal employees in Japan.
+His portfolio also includes the Mansfield-PhRMA Research Scholars Program.

 Mr. White joined the Mansfield Foundation in 2018.
 He was previously a Project Associate in congressional and media outreach at the National Bureau of Asian Research (NBR), coordinating NBR’s social media, briefings on Capitol Hill, and media interviews.
 As a Communications Specialist at the U.S.-Japan Council (USJC), he provided communications and technical support for the TOMODACHI Initiative, a public-private partnership between USJC and the U.S. Embassy in Tokyo.
 Mr. White studied at the Chinese University of Hong Kong and at Sophia University in Tokyo and holds a BA in Global Studies from Loyola University Maryland and an MA in International Relations with a concentration in Japan Studies from the Johns Hopkins University Paul H. Nitze School of Advanced International Studies.

 Juliane Doscher is a Program Manager at the Maureen and Mike Mansfield Foundation.
 Ms. Doscher manages the the Cybersecurity Working Group and the U.S.-Japan Cooperation in the World series.
 In addition, she provides programmatic support to the U.S.-Japan Network for the Future and the Maureen Mansfield Women’s Empowerment Series, among others.